Julien Fabri

-Julien Fabri (born 5 February 1994) is a French professional footballer who plays as a goalkeeper for club Bastia.
+Julien Fabri (born 5 February 1994) is a French professional footballer who plays as a goalkeeper for Championnat National 1 club Furiani-Agliani.

 Career

 Fabri signed for his boyhood club, Marseille, at the age of eleven as a youth player.
 On 8 July 2014, after nine years with the academy, he signed professional terms with Marseille.
 On 21 July 2015, it was announced that he signed a contract extension with Marseille and would go on loan to newly promoted Ligue 2 side, Bourg-Péronnas.
 He made his professional debut for the club on 11 August 2015 against Brest in the Coupe de la Ligue playing the full-match as Bourg-Péronnas won on penalties.

 On 30 October 2019, Fabri signed a two-year contract with Châteauroux.

 Fabri did not play in the 2021–22 season.
 On 23 May 2022, he signed a two-year contract with Bastia.